Welcome to Samantha May Wines by Sam Sutherland

 The Wine Front - 95 Points.

-95 Points.
 ‘Lusty!
 Green apple, green mango, floral, a little salty and stony, some spice.
 This is a discreet sort of wine, nutty, chalk dust texture, clean but juicy acidity, a little steely, saline and savoury, finishes very long and fine with crunchy green apple and lime.
 Such energy and deliciousness.
 My word, this is a good wine’ - Gary Walsh

 Our first ‘orange’ wine from Orange and a little experimental.